 Does this mean patients with a history of gallstones or gallbladder removal (cholecystectomy) cannot eat a low-carb, high-fat diet?
 No, not at all.

-In fact, evidence is mounting that a diet low in fat and high in carbohydrates may increase the risk of gallstones.19 The theory is a low-fat diet causes bile to sit idle in the gallbladder rather than being released at regular intervals for dietary fat digestion, triggering the creation of stones.
-Several studies have confirmed the link between low-fat diets and gallstones.20
+In fact, evidence is mounting that a diet low in fat and high in carbohydrates may increase the risk of gallstones.15 The explanation for this relationship is that a low-fat diet causes bile to sit idle in the gallbladder, triggering the creation of stones, rather than being released at regular intervals for dietary fat digestion.
+After stones are formed, when a higher-fat food is then consumed and bile released from the gallbladder, the stones can get stuck in the bile duct.
+This typically causes extreme pain in the top-right portion of the abdomen, radiating to the back.
+Several studies have confirmed the link between low-fat diets and gallstones.16

 What doctors need to know

 The following advice may help your patients with gallbladder issues on a low-carb diet:17

 - Asymptomatic patients: If stones have been visualized or confirmed but the patient has no symptoms, there is no need to do anything.
 Their stones may never be an issue.